jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ## Show History

-Right click on the Spotlight Overview Page component and select **Show History**.
+Right click on a Spotlight Overview page component and select **Show History**.

 Show the component's history in a popup chart.